Hundebegegnungen/Treffen richtig managen – So vermeidest du Probleme

 ✔ Give the visiting dog time to explore.

-✔ Let your own dogs relax first, then integrate the visitors.
+✔ Let your own dogs relax first, then integrate the visitor.

-🏡 If you visit another dog with your dog:
+🏡 When you visit another dog with your dog:

-✔ Do not lead the dog into the other dog’s territory immediately – meet on neutral ground first.
+✔ Don't immediately lead him into the other dog's territory – meet on neutral ground first.

-✔ Respect for the other dog’s resources (toys, food, sleeping place).
+✔ Respect the other dog's resources (toys, food, sleeping place).

 Conclusion

-Dog encounters are more relaxed when they are well managed.
+Dog encounters are relaxed when they are well managed.
 Always observe body language, set clear rules, and don't force contact.
-With good preparation, you can avoid problems and ensure stress-free encounters for your dog.
+With good preparation, you can avoid problems and enable your dog to have stress-free encounters.

 Back to blog